Matt-Mf/Mio-Sito/content/projects.md

 * Real Estate website - Wordpress CMS, custom theme (PHP & CSS) and GDPR: <a href="https://www.zottacase.it">zottacase.it</a>
 * Business consultant personal website - Custom built with HUGO: studioabordi.it (Workin on...)
 * Small summer weather app - Node.js / Heroku : <a href="https://app-meteo-mf.herokuapp.com/">Link</a>
+* Self-hosted instances of Standardnotes.
+JawsDB + web-app.
 * SS1 - Archive of old vintage car commercials (Draft)

 * I have experience with Apache and NGINX Webserver on VPS or local.
-* MySQL and MariaDB database, and XSS, CrossSiteX, SQL-injection mechanism.
+* MySQL and MariaDB DBMS.
+* XSS, CrossSiteX, SQL-injection mechanism.

-* Standardnotes open-source encrypted note taking app - self-hosted instances.

 -----------